 Shortly after the secularization, Henryków‘s estate was bought by the Dutch queen Friederike Wilhelmine, the sister of the king of Prussia.
 The monastery was slightly rebuilt in order to use it as a magnate residence.
 In 1863 it was taken over by inheritance by the Saxe-Weimar princes.
 In 1879, a landscape park was created near the monastery, as well as an Italian-style garden.
 Later in the abbey’s buildings there was an elite hospital for the mentally ill.
 During the Third Reich, a military factory was organized in Henryków, in which prisoners from Luxembourg worked.
 At the end of the war, the monastery was robbed and devastated.

 Until the mid-fourteenth century, the chancel, transept (both with an inside width of 30 meters) and two of the five eastern bays of the nave were completed.
-Around 1506, two chapels of the Holy Cross and the Holy Sepulcher were added to the presbytery from the north-east, and in 1608 a tower was erected from the west.
+Around 1506, two chapels of the Holy Cross and the Holy Sepulcher were added to the presbytery from the north-east, and in 1608 a tower was erected from the west, still in gothic form.
 Outside, the church, which eventually reached 66.6 meters in length, was strengthened with buttresses.
 In the presbytery, transept and central nave, there were ogival windows decorated with tracery.
 A pointed portal of a modest form led inside the church.
-The nave and the presbytery part were covered with rib vaults, supported on six-sided pillars in the naves and rectangular in the chancel.
+The 19.7 meters wide nave and the chancel were covered with rib vaults, supported on six-sided pillars in the naves and rectangular in the chancel.
 The chapel of the Holy Cross is ended by a pentagon and covered with a rib vault.
 The Chapel of the Holy Sepulcher with the nave on a polygon plan and a small presbytery ended in a pentagon form, is covered with a stellar vault supported by a single pillar.
 The church inside was originally covered with architectural polychrome, which strengthened the natural red of the bricks and emphasized the joints with a white strip 15-20 millimeters wide.